alex-koiter/workshop-figures-in-r/README.md

 Welcome!

-Join Steffi for this gentle introduction to R through the creation of figures.
+Join Alex for this gentle introduction to R through the creation of figures.
 Good for those with no R experience and those who want to learn more about using the ggplot2 R package.

 This GitHub repository holds all the information relating to our workshop.

+This workshop was developed by [Dr. Steffi LaZerte](https://github.com/steffilazerte).
+Thank you for letting me use, modify, and add to this fantastic resource!

 > **Important!**
 >
 > Make sure you're ready for the workshop by following the **Before the workshop** instructions.
-Please [email me](mailto:sel@steffilazerte.ca) if you run into any problems.
+Please [email me](mailto:koitera@brandonu.ca) if you run into any problems.
 >
 > Take care to update both R and RStudio, in particular.